 In many criminal cases, a defendant receives a sentence involving probation, usually before or instead of serving a jail or prison sentence.
-While on probation, the defendant is required to follow many rules and guidelines for his or her behavior.
-The rules vary depending on the specific case and type of crime but often include:
+While on probation, the defendant is required to follow specific rules for his or her behavior.
+The rules vary depending on the specific case and type of crime, but often include:

 - Meeting with probation officer regularly

 - Staying away from specific people or places

 - Not leaving the state without probation officer’s permission

 If the defendant successfully completes probation, the defendant’s case has likely finished.
 If the defendant is not successful on probation, there are a few different ways the case can go.

 If a defendant is on probation and violates any of his or her conditions, the probation agent and the administrative law judge can decide to revoke the defendant’s probation, give them a second chance at probation, or provide an alternative program.

 Ultimately, if the probation agent wants to revoke the defendant’s probation, there will be a revocation hearing.
 At the hearing, the administrative law judge will determine whether there are grounds to revoke probation or if the defendant should continue on his or her probation sentence.